Particular/ServicePulse/docs/frontend/platform-health-page.md

 - uses the shared platform model from `PlatformModelStore` as its source of truth for platform instances
 - derives page-specific row and details behavior in `PlatformHealthStore`
+- follows the shared topology rule in `docs/platform-topology.md`: primary and monitoring are direct API targets, while audit/remote rows come from ServiceControl remote configuration and are informational only
 - keeps topology and instance visibility on the page instead of duplicating per-instance widgets on capability cards
 - uses built-in platform custom checks as secondary health signals for page-specific health inference, including instance-mapped degraded states
 - refreshes custom checks together with platform instance data so hidden built-in signals are available even when the Custom Checks page has not been opened